stanfordnlp/string2string/README.md

 ### Faiss Semantic Search

 The example below demonstrates how to use the [Faiss](https://github.com/facebookresearch/faiss) tool developed by FAIR to perform semantic search.
-First, we use the BART-Large model to generate embeddings for a small corpus of 25 sentences.
+First, we use the [BART-Large model from Hugging Face](https://huggingface.co/facebook/bart-large) to generate embeddings for a small corpus of 25 sentences.
 To perform the search, we first encode a query sentence using the same BART model and use it to search the corpus.
 Specifically, we search for sentences that are most similar in meaning to the query sentence.
 After performing the search, we print the top thre sentences from the corpus that are most similar to the query sentence.

 This approach can be useful in a variety of natural-processing applications, such as question-answering and information retrieval, where it is essential to find relevant information quickly and accurately.